Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 Basemaps

-Other resources including style JSON, fonts, glyphs, and sprite sheets are not metered.
+Other resources referenced by the Basemap Styles service including style JSON, fonts, glyphs, and sprite sheets are not metered.

 Places